 This week I was thrilled to discover some incredible French gastronomic sensations at the Lebey Awards in Paris.
 If you love your food and are willing to try new tastes, then this is for you.

-It was a win-win: thanks to an invite from Il Gelato del Marchese, I was reunited with my favourite gourmet Italian ice cream, plus learn from over 40 top French producers showing off their creations at the 4th annual afternoon of workshops as part of the Lebey 2017, the Oscars of French gastronomy.
+With over 40 top French producers showing off their creations, it was the 4th annual afternoon of workshops as part of the Lebey 2017, the Oscars of French gastronomy.

 Taking place in the sumptuous Pavilion Gabriel just off the Champs-Elysées near Place de la Concorde, it's surprising just how a few steps away from the main route can lead you to a tranquil park to appreciate Paris in its full mid-April bloom of Springtime.